HAProxy for Modern Load Balancing

 HAProxy is a load balancer and SSL/TLS terminator.
 Since you want to keep your HTTPS certificate and key in one place, want to send requests to your multiple app servers evenly, and want to be able to take down individual servers for deploys, a load balancer can sit there monitoring the backend app servers and sending traffic only to the servers you want.

 Most HAProxy guides on the internet are outdated: they require you to manually modify the config or stop services on your app servers during deploys, but you don't need to do that anymore.
-Two years ago HAProxy 1.6 added dynamic configuration, and we're using that to keep out app app during our deploys below.
+HAProxy's dynamic configuration allows you to update backends without service interruption.

-CertSimple verifies companies for EV HTTPS certs - HAProxy is the second most popular load balancer among our customers, so we thought we'd publish our own guide.
-This shows you how to use HAProxy 1.8 to provide HTTP2 to browsers, keep your HTTPS certificates in one place (the load balancer), and control everything live on the load balancer.
+This guide shows you how to use modern HAProxy to provide HTTP/2 to browsers, keep your HTTPS certificates in one place (the load balancer), and control everything live on the load balancer.

 If you need a load balancer - and you probably do - your main choices are HAProxy and it's main competitor nginx.
 Here's a quick, opinionated guide to choosing between them: